Environmental sustainability and scientific publishing: a manifesto

-In this page we present the EASE Environmental Policy, aimed at supporting our members and the wider global community of editors in their efforts to reduce the environmental impact of their activities.
+This manifesto was launched at the 15th EASE Conference on 23 June 2021.
+The manifesto aims to support our members and the wider global community of editors in their efforts to reduce the environmental impact of their activities.

 The European Association of Science Editors (EASE) is an international community of individuals and associations engaged in science communication and editing.
-As such, EASE can help and support its members to engage in different ways to achieve and communicate efforts to become carbon-neutral irrespective of the type of organisation they work in.
+As such, EASE can help and support its members to engage in different ways to achieve and communicate efforts to reduce our environmental footprints for example by becoming carbon-neutral (or even carbon negative) irrespective of the type of organisation they work in.

-Below are some suggestions for how editors can take steps to reduce their carbon footprint in their own particular circumstances and thereby contribute to the overall effort to reduce global warming.
+Below are some suggestions for how editors can take steps to reduce their environmental footprint in their own particular circumstances and thereby contribute to the overall effort to reduce environmental damages.
 Not all suggestions will be relevant to everyone and structural or organisational change will have a greater impact than individual actions, but together we can make a difference.

 Does your organisation have a written environmental policy?
 The scope and scale of the policy will depend on the size and nature of the organisation, from a couple of short paragraphs to a major strategy.
 Each initiative, for instance, actions to reduce single use plastic, or schemes to enable workers to work from home, should be monitored and its effectiveness evaluated.
 Good practice should be communicated widely, for example SpringerNature1 and Macmillan Publishers2.
-The policy should be reviewed regularly, which will gradually improve the resource efficiency.
-Even small changes will sum up substantially, and in the end will save money and hence will enhance the competitiveness of a company.
+The policy should be reviewed regularly, with the goal of gradually improving environmental performance.
+Even small changes can sum up substantially, and in the end will in many cases also save money and enhance reputation hence improving the competitiveness of a company.

 Print journal distribution

 Avoid plastic wrappers and carrier sheets.
-Paper is readily recyclable and the new potato starch wrappers which are biodegradable are increasingly popular.
+Paper is readily recyclable and the new potato starch wrappers which are biodegradable are increasingly popular, although these materials compete with the cultivation of staples and should therefore not be used in large scale.
 Alternatively, is your journal suitable to be distributed ‘naked’ with address details printed on it directly.
 Talk to your printer about what is best for your needs.

 Switch to an environmentally aware search engine provider, such as Ecosia.
 This eco-conscious search engine is entirely powered by solar energy and on average plants a tree in deforested areas around the world for every 45 searches made.
 In most cases the search results are comparable with Google.
 Find out more here https://en.wikipedia.org/wiki/Ecosia

 Choose energy-efficient appliances, such as printers and computers.
+Choose devices which can be repaired and offer long lasting software support.
 Recycle printer cartridges, batteries and redundant computer equipment.
 Many office supplies outlets provide recycling services for these products.

 LED bulbs consume just one-tenth of electricity needed by their halogen equivalents, so small changes can provide big benefits.
 Lights which automatically turn off when no-one is in the room, are a great investment, and policies to not light buildings overnight should be considered.
 Encourage staff to turn off equipment before going home: many appliances, like laser printers, use considerable amounts of energy when in stand-by mode.

 Make recycling easy by providing plenty of bins, clearly labelled and regularly emptied.
 Find out what happens to recycled items in your area.
-Many areas simple ship bales of recycled products to other parts of the world which might be self-defeating.
+Many areas simply ship bales of recycled products to other parts of the world which might be self-defeating.
+You may be able to put some pressure on your MP or local council to find an alternative.
+Reducing and reusing is always preferable to recycling.

-Use tele- or web-conferences for meetings whenever possible.
+Use teleconferences for meetings whenever possible.
 This saves time, money and a lot of human energy.
 New technologies are proving to be powerful enablers in new ways of attending training, professional meetings and conferences.
 Organisers are becoming more astute at creating ways of enabling remote attendees, to not only see and hear speakers, but also to participate through channels like Twitter.

 Food and drink